 This is part of a series of interviews with inspiring travelers.
 Today’s interview comes from TravellingK about her Intrepid North Morocco tour.
-See more about tours and traveling with purpose here.
+See more about tours and tour reviews here.
 All photos are by TravellingK except Pinterest image.

 Tell us about yourself and your travel experience.

 I’m a 34 year old New Zealander.
 I decided to move to London 8 years ago and have had the travel bug ever since!
 While living in London, I saw as much of Europe as I could, then expanded the area to see Russia, Morocco, Iran and Egypt.
 I moved to Australia then back to New Zealand and travelled to India and South America.
 I’ve now started a new adventure – living permanently in a caravan and travelling around New Zealand.